Courtney Whitmore: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Stargirl appears as part of a new Justice League of America title.

 Born in Los Angeles, Courtney Whitmore was cleaning out the office of Barbara Whitmore's boyfriend Pat Dugan when she found a staff, a belt, and a shirt with a star on it.
 While trying them on, she became Stargirl and caught the perpetrator of a fire she spotted.
 The heroic actions went viral.
 After talking to her friend about what happens next, Courtney was informed by Pat that the person who originally wielded the equipment has died.
 Though Pat agreed to train her, Courtney had to respond to the criminal activity caused by Shadow Thief who was taking hostages to draw out a superhero.
 She managed to rout out Shadow Thief.
 When Stargirl returned home, she found that Shadow Thief arrived first, killed her brother, and wounded Barbara and Ted.
 Stargirl used this trauma to become a better superhero.

-Amanda Waller later chooses Stargirl as the public face of the JLA's public relations campaign.
+Amanda Waller chooses Stargirl as the public face of the JLA's public relations campaign.
 After the JLA disbands in Forever Evil, she joins Justice League United.

-In Doomsday Clock, Stargirl is among the superheroes who confront Doctor Manhattan on the Moon.
-Stargirl appears with the Justice Society of America when Manhattan restores them and the Legion of Super-Heroes.

 DC Rebirth

 In The New Golden Age, Stargirl helps rescue thirteen missing sidekicks known as the Lost Children, who the Time Masters kidnapped in an attempt to rescue them from Doctor Manhattan's alterations to the timeline.
 After discovering that the children cannot be returned to their own times or risk causing a time paradox, Courtney helps them find homes in the present day.

-In Titans: Beast World, Huntress and Stargirl battle various heroes who were mutated by Beast Boy's spores.

 Powers and abilities

-Courtney is an expert gymnast and kickboxer.

-Equipment

-When wearing the Cosmic Converter Belt, Stargirl has enhanced strength, speed, agility, and stamina as well as the ability to project shooting stars.

-When wielding the Cosmic Staff, Stargirl can fly and perform cosmic energy manipulation.
+While possessing no inherent superpowers, Courtney Whitmore is enhanced by Cosmic Converter Belt, a invention created by the first Star-Spangled Kid that grants her enhanced agility, durability, speed, stamina, and strength, and the ability to create a powerful force field.
+When later gifted Jack Knight's Cosmic Staff, it granted her flight and energy projection.
+Due to her accumulated experiences, the character is also a martial artist with extensive combative training and a able gymnast.